After backlash, Merkel ditches stricter Easter lockdown

 At talks that ran into the early hours of Tuesday, Merkel and the leaders of Germany’s 16 states had agreed to call on citizens to stay at home for five days over the Easter holidays, declaring April 1 and April 3 as extra “rest days”.

 “The idea of an Easter shutdown was drafted with the best of intentions.
-We urgently need to stop and reverse the third wave of the pandemic,” she said.
+We urgently need to stop and reverse the third wave of the pandemic,” Merkel told reporters on Wednesday.

-But it was not possible to implement the hastily agreed measures so quickly, Merkel said, and apologised for added uncertainty that it had raised for Germans.
+But it was not possible to implement the measures so quickly, Merkel said.
+She apologised for added uncertainty that it had raised for Germans.

 “This mistake is mine alone,” she said.